The Class Actions Law Review: France

 Introduction to the class actions framework

-Prior to the creation of group actions, various other procedural means, which are still in existence, could be relied upon to bring joint claims, namely:
+Prior to the creation of group actions, however, various other procedural means, which are still in existence, could be relied upon to bring joint claims, namely:

 - joint actions brought by way of a single writ of summons by multiple claimants having a common interest against the same defendants;3